 Dr. Peter Simon, President

-When first appointed President, Dr. Simon sought to create a climate in Canada in which the arts were broadly recognized as an important means of furthering the personal, intellectual, and social development of all people.
-He firmly believes arts activities are the best means available to foster creativity and innovative thinking in all areas of endeavour, making them an indispensable element in the future social and fiscal success of our nation.
-Ultimately he seeks to promote a society in Canada in which the arts are a central part of the daily lives of all people and viewed as an integral element of a fulfilled life.
-He established The Royal Conservatory mission: to develop human potential through leadership in music and arts education.
+When first appointed Dr. Simon sought to create a climate in Canada in which the arts were broadly recognized as an important means of furthering the personal, intellectual, and social development of all people.
+He firmly believed that the arts were the best means available to foster creativity and innovative thinking in all areas of endeavour, and that this made them an indispensible element in the future social and fiscal success of our nation.
+Ultimately, he sought to promote a society in Canada in which the arts were a central part of the daily lives of all people and viewed as an integral element of a fulfilled life.

 Our supporters are helping create a society in which the arts are catalysts for achievement, pathways to self-exploration, and bridges to mutual understanding.